Co-Founder & CEO at Nudge

 At this point my hope is that you are seeing why so many practices are going this direction.

-The 6 Steps to Launching A Successful Lifestyle Program In Your Practice
+The 6 Steps to Launching A Successful Remote Coaching and Engagement Program In Your Practice

-Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful lifestyle program out of your practice.
+Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful offering out of your practice or business.

 Let’s start by identifying the pain point that really needs solving.
 What I mean is a subset of patients who suffer from a similar condition and would find value in additional services.